rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-08-08-12134fae5bc922ea-new-isin-number-of-sprayking-ltd-scrip-code-540079.md

 stocks:
 - SPRAYKING
 tags:
-- corporate-actions
-- isin-change
+- corporate-action
-- share-subdivision
+- equity
-- equity-shares
+- face-value-change
-- sprayking
+- isin
 title: New ISIN Number for SPRAYKING LTD - Sub-Division of Equity Shares from Rs.2 to Re.1
 ---